rotated8/dotfiles/README.md

 This repository is the one thing I have worked on for my entire career.

-My current environment of choice is bash from Ubuntu on Windows, using WSL, with Vagrant and Virtualbox for the (preferably Debian-like) development environments.
+My current environment of choice is bash from Ubuntu on Windows, using WSL 2, with Vagrant and Virtualbox for the (preferably Debian-like) development environments.
 I like Neovim, or regular Vim, for editing, Tmux, and git.
 I've tried screen and SVN, but never used them enough to develop configuration for them.